Adhiraj4/Sobel-edge-detection-and-inference-based-Image-Compositing-using-Vitis-HLS-for-Pynq-Z2-FPGA/README.md

 # Sobel-edge-detection-and-inference-based-Image-Compositing-using-Vitis-HLS-for-Pynq-Z2-FPGA
 Sobel edge Detection was done for image edge Detection.
-Based on the edge density of the entire frame a small 128 x 128 image is composited on the top right corner of the frame.
-The incoming pixel is first converted to gray scale, the gray scale image is blurred using a 7x7 Gaussian Blur kernel with a standard deviation ($\sigma$) of 3.
+Based on the edge density of the entire frame, a small 128 x 128 image is composited on the top right corner of the frame.
+The incoming pixel is first converted to gray scale, and the gray scale image is blurred using a 7x7 Gaussian Blur kernel with a standard deviation ($\sigma$) of 3.
+The 7x7 window slides horizontally and vertically.
+Row buffers are created for this purpose, to make the design algorithm efficient, circular buffering is used, instead of shifting row-wise in memory.
+Using the same principles of circular row buffering, a 3x3 sliding window is used to get the x and y gradients for Sobel Edge detection.
+Furthermore, the initial coloured pixel value is stored through the pipeline and depending on the density of the edge, either the colour pixel is displayed or a completely white pixel, giving a non-traditional visual of edges on a coloured image.
+Finally, after a whole frame has passed, the total edge density of the pixel image is computed, and based on a low/ high density, different images are composited on the top right corner.
+To convert the images into pixel data, a Python (.py) program is provided; one can use it as they like in order to get their own custom image.
+Applications include detecting brain tumours, road-lane monitoring, etc.